parflow/parflow/docs/user_manual/source/user_manual.rst

 output CLM variables in a single NetCDF file containing multiple time steps.

-This key sets number of time steps to be written to a single NetCDF file.
-Example Useage:
+*integer* **NetCDF.CLMNumStepsPerFile** None This key sets number of time steps to be written to a single NetCDF file.

 .. container:: list